KSym04/zen-addons-for-siteorigin-page-builder/README.md

 ## Architecture

-A flat, hand-written WordPress plugin — no build step required at runtime, no autoloader.
+A flat, hand-written WordPress plugin, no build step required at runtime, no autoloader.

 ```
 zen-addons-for-siteorigin-page-builder/